 When the text is imported, it is text-normalized so it can be processed by the system.
 However, there are some important normalizations that must be done by the user prior to uploading the data.
-See the Transcription guidelines to determine appropriate language when preparing your language data.
+See the transcription guidelines to determine the appropriate language to use when preparing your language data.

 Import the language data set

-Click the “Import” button in the "Acoustic Datasets" row, and the site displays a page for uploading a new data set.
+Select the Import button in the Language Datasets row, and the site displays a page for uploading a new data set.

-When the import is complete, you will return to the language data table and will see an entry that corresponds to your language data set.
-Notice that it has been assigned a unique id (GUID).
-The data will also have a status that reflects its current state.
-Its status will be “Waiting” while it is being queued for processing, “Processing” while it is going through validation, and “Complete” when the data is ready for use.
-Data validation performs a series of checks on the text in the file and some text normalization of the data.
+After the import is complete, the language data has an entry that corresponds to your language data set.
+Notice that it has been assigned a unique ID (GUID).
+The data also has a status that reflects its current state.
+Its status is Waiting while it's being queued for processing, Processing while it's going through validation, and Complete when the data is ready for use.
+Data validation performs a series of checks on the text in the file.
+It also does some text normalization of the data.

 Create a custom language model

-As with the acoustic model creation, you can optionally choose to perform offline testing of your new model when the processing is complete.
-Because this is an evaluation of the speech-to-text performance, offline testing requires an acoustic data set.
+As with the acoustic model creation, you can optionally choose to do offline testing of your new model when the processing is complete.
+Model evaluations require an acoustic data set.

-Finally, select the acoustic data set you would like to use to perform the evaluation.
+Finally, select the acoustic data set you want to use to do the evaluation.

-When you are ready to start processing, press “Create”.
-This will return you to the table of language models.
+When you're ready to start processing, select Create.
+Next you'll see the table of language models.
 There will be a new entry in the table corresponding to this model.
-The status reflects the model’s state and will go through several states including “Waiting”, “Processing”, and “Complete”.
+The status reflects the model’s state and will go through several states including Waiting, Processing, and Complete.

-If you would like to change the "Name" or "Description" of the model at some point, you can use the “Edit” link in the appropriate row of the language models table.
+If you want to change the Name or Description of the model at some point, you can use the Edit link in the appropriate row of the language models table.